 Feasibility work in autumn 2015 is being carried out to determine ground conditions and appropriate engineering designs to inform the proposed priority phasing.
 This may include trial stages for differing techniques/materials/designs, as well as indicating the anticipated timescale for delivery.
-Examples of previous techniques used in the Broads are included in Appendix ii.

-If the proposal are endorsed it is proposed that each element would be delivered individually and would therefore be subject to separate funding arrangements unless significant external funding can be won.
+If the proposal is endorsed it is proposed that each element would be delivered individually and would therefore be subject to separate funding arrangements unless significant external funding can be won.
 Individual planning consents will also be required.
 These will include detailed design and methodology based on full consultation.
 It is anticipated that each element will be delivered as part of a phased approach to delivering the whole vision and to ensuring multiple benefits.
 An initial 'trial' to demonstrate that any innovative design will work successfully will be assessed before larger scale activity / works take place on a phased basis.